-Fig. 5.53 Measured and calculated temperatures at 700 mm elevation with TCW8 cladding temperature measurement
+Fig. 5.48 Measured and calculated temperatures at 700 mm elevation with TCW8 cladding temperature measurement

-Fig. 5.54 shows the hydrogen produced during the experiment.
+Fig. 5.49 shows the hydrogen produced during the experiment.
 The majority of the hydrogen production takes place during the first oxidation period (~9800 s-~10900 s), and only a small fraction of the overall amount is generated during the second oxidation phase (~16000 s-~17000 s).
 This qualitative process is well captured by the simulations, though there are some quantitative deviations.
 The dynamics of the production is somewhat overestimated in the first oxidation period and underestimated in the second.
-Both simulations capture the overall measured amount of hydrogen (60±3 mol), see Fig. 5.54, very well.
+While the old simulation captures the overall measured amount of hydrogen (60±3 mol), see Fig. 5.49, very well, this dataset included the aforementioned input mistake, that has been corrected.
+The corrected dataset predicts lower amount of produced hydrogen, slightly underestimating the measured values of 60±3 mol.
+At the same time other experimental values (SDHY700) show lower hydrogen amount, which envelope the simulations.
+As shown the earlier version (3.3.1.) produces the same results with the corrected dataset.

-The amount of molten mass in the experiments was ~1.6 kg, which is slightly overestimated by the calculated value of ~1.8 kg (Fig. 5.55).
+The amount of molten mass in the experiments was \sim 1.6 kg, which is slightly overestimated by the calculated value of \sim 1.8 kg (Fig. 5.50).

-Fig. 5.54 Cumulated hydrogen production
+Fig. 5.49 Cumulated hydrogen production

-Fig. 5.55 Calculated molten masses
+Fig. 5.50 Calculated molten masses

-The release fraction of fission products from the core is depicted in Fig. 5.56 for iodine, Fig. 5.57 for caesium, Fig. 5.58 for xenon, and Fig. 5.59 for barium.
+The release fraction of fission products from the core is depicted in Fig. 5.51 for iodine, Fig. 5.52 for caesium, Fig. 5.53 for xenon, and Fig. 5.54 for barium.
 Where available, the following diagrams include error bars corresponding to the experimental uncertainty (1 standard deviation).
-Both versions are delivering very similar results.
-Some deviations can be found, but overall they are not significant.
+Both versions ATHLET-CD 3.4/3.3.1 show practically the same results, with no significant differences.
 The noble gases, such as Xe, are very well predicted, as well as the total amount of iodine, though the actual release dynamic is overestimated.
+As shown in the figures the bug in the dataset had practically no effect on the simulation of the fission product behaviour.

-In the experiment about 9 % of the initial bundle inventory (%i.i.) of caesium was found to be deposited in the upper core region, i.e. trapped as Cs2MoO4 or Cs2ZrO3 in the higher parts of the bundle, yielding a total estimated caesium release of 73 %i.i. from the fuel.
+In the experiment about 9 % of the initial bundle inventory (%i.i.) of caesium was found to be deposited in the upper core region, i.e. trapped as Cs_2MoO_4 or Cs_2ZrO_3 in the higher parts of the bundle, yielding a total estimated caesium release of 73 %i.i. from the fuel.
 In the graph, the result labelled "Exp.
 Fuel" represents this fuel release calculated by multiplying the bundle release with the final fuel/bundle release ratio.
 Since the present simulation does not take deposition in the core region into consideration, the simulation results correspond more to this adjusted value, which is very well captured.

-Fig. 5.56 Iodine release fraction from the core
+Fig. 5.51 Iodine release fraction from the core

-Fig. 5.57 Caesium release fraction from the core
+Fig. 5.52 Caesium release fraction from the core

-Fig. 5.58 Xenon release fraction from the core
+Fig. 5.53 Xenon release fraction from the core

-Fig. 5.59 Barium release fraction from the core
+Fig. 5.54 Barium release fraction from the core